flathub/org.qutebrowser.qutebrowser/Home.md

 # qutebrowser Flatpak documentation

-The documnetation here focuses on the challenges presented to the user when running qutebrowser in a Flatpak sandbox, and the possible workarounds.
+The documentation here focuses on the challenges presented to the user when running qutebrowser in a Flatpak sandbox, and the possible workarounds.

 **For any other information about qutebrowser, please visit the [official website](https://qutebrowser.org/).**

-To help improving this documentation, open a pull request against the [wiki branch](https://github.com/flathub/org.qutebrowser.qutebrowser/tree/wiki).
+To help to improve this documentation, open a pull request against the [wiki branch](https://github.com/flathub/org.qutebrowser.qutebrowser/tree/wiki).

 ## Sandbox and challenges